Practical IDS Lab (SNORT)

 Running Snort and Testing

-Start Snort in console alert mode on the
+To begin monitoring, I launched Snort in console alert mode on the correct network interface:

 sudo snort -A console -q -c /etc/snort/snort.conf -i ens33